 As a result of publishing the Guide to Contextual Dwellings, the quality and detail of Development Permit applications for Contextual Dwellings have improved resulting in fewer issues to be resolved and more compliance, allowing staff to provide industry with a quicker decision.

-“The Advisory Bulletins have become an important communication tool for CHBA-Calgary Region members.
+“The Advisory Bulletins have become an important communication tool for BILD-Calgary Region members.
 When builders and designers are given the information they need to clearly understand what is expected, the entire system benefits.
 This leads to significant time savings, increased regulatory compliance and a more productive experience (both at the application stage and in the field) for all involved.
-This initiative has been a valuable addition to the existing processes and very well received by CHBA-Calgary Region members.”
+This initiative has been a valuable addition to the existing processes and very well received by BILD-Calgary Region members.”